transcom/move.mil/README.md

 1. Expand Locations tab.
 1. Choose the XML file.
 1. All the Drupal locations that have a `CNSL_ORG_ID` will be updated.
-1. This tool DO NOT add new locations, in case a new location is missing in Drupal, it will need to be added manually.
+1. This tool DOES NOT add new locations, in case a new location is missing in Drupal, it will need to be added manually.
-1. This tool DO NOT remove old locations, in case of a mistake it will need to be remove manually.
+1. This tool DOES NOT remove old locations, in case of a mistake it will need to be removed manually.